-The program consists of five activities that will contribute to different aspects of research that are critical to build the evidence base on protracted forced displacement situations:
+The program consists of various research activities that will contribute to different aspects of research that are critical to build the evidence base on protracted forced displacement situations:

-- Shedding light on global questions: This initiative will finance large multi-country and multi-partner research projects that address questions of global interest related to forced displacement in four strategic thematic areas: jobs, health, education, and social protection.
-Through a global tender, grants will be allocated to lead research institutions to produce analyses that shed light on these global questions.
+Shedding light on global questions: This initiative finances large multi-country and multi-partner research projects that address questions of global interest related to forced displacement in five strategic thematic areas: jobs, health, education, social protection and gender.
+Through global tenders, grants are allocated to lead research institutions to produce analyses that shed light on these global questions.

 - Education: Building the Evidence for What Works